 Mailing Address Policy

-All students are responsible for keeping their permanent home mailing address and current local postal mailing address up-to-date with the college.
-Students must go to the Registrar’s Office to notify the college if their address changes.
+All students are responsible for keeping their permanent home mailing address and current local postal mailing address up-to-date with the University.
+Students may update their address in Self Service or by providing changes to the Registrar’s Office.

 Any maintenance issues of campus property, whether in classroom facilities or housing village, should be directed to the Milligan Physical Plant by completing an online maintenance request form at http://www.milligan.edu/workorder/.